 Page speed can depend on a number of factors — some examples include: Page type, user behavior, file sizes, website server/host, inefficient code, hotlinking, and too many plugins and/or widgets.

-Additionally, it's important to remember the importance of your website's mobile loading speeds, as well.
-Jillian Streit, a Website Strategist at Blue Frog, told me: "Page speed has been a ranking factor for many years, and with Google’s shift to mobile first indexing, it is even more important to focus on your website's mobile loading speeds."
+Additionally, it's crucial to remember the importance of your website's mobile loading speeds.
+Jillian Streit, a website strategist at Blue Frog, told HubSpot: "Page speed has been a ranking factor for many years, and with Google’s shift to mobile-first indexing, it is even more important to focus on your website's mobile loading speeds."

 She adds, "Unfortunately, most mobile pages take much longer to load than their desktop counterparts, and mobile users expect pages to load much faster on their mobile devices.
 If the page takes too long to load, users will immediately bounce, causing your site to lose out on a large number of potential customers."

-Here are 12 website load time statistics to give you a better understanding of how it impacts your business and more specifically, conversion rate.
+Here are 11 statistics that will give you a better understanding of how website load time impacts your business and, more specifically, conversion rate.

 1. The first five seconds of page-load time have the highest impact on conversion rates.
 (Portent, 2019)